Maintaining Founder Control

 Common Ways Founders Lose Control:

-• Ceding too much board control in early-stage startups
+• Ceding too much board control

 • Signing restrictive protective provisions